wxs/cherylhsu.ca/content/post/2021-01-20-life-lifeing.md

 > “All things that are in the world are linked together, one way or the other. **Not a single thing comes into being without some relationship to every other thing.”**

 These ways of thinking and becoming radically challenges the tenets of human exceptionalism and Western hyper-individualism in which I am encultured, where the basis of my actions is sourced from this egoic belief that “I am sovereign, independent agent.”
 Of course, self-sovereignty is critical.
-Sovereignty relates to one’s capacity to relate to, make sense of, and conscious choices in the world.
+Sovereignty relates to one’s capacity to relate to, make sense of, and enact conscious choices in the world.
 I aspire towards the conditions (e.g. meeting the satisfiers of [Max-Neef](https://en.wikipedia.org/wiki/Manfred_Max-Neef%27s_Fundamental_human_needs)’s fundamental needs) that enable my independent and discerning choice-making as an expression of my *existential freedom* -- to make meaning in a groundless world.
 When we advocate for the indigenous sovereignty, or community food sovereignty, it relates to a community’s power and capacity to make self-determining, self-actuating decisions around how they choose to live in the world -- in its teaming plural diversity!

 But thrown into the chaotic world of interdependence, I am also not in control of my destiny.
 No matter how attached I am to a specific outcome, chaos prevails… but perhaps with an [implicate order](https://en.wikipedia.org/wiki/Implicate_and_explicate_order), the mysterious evolution of strange attractors, that is beyond my prediction and knowing.